bramstroker/homeassistant-powercalc/README.md

     model: LCT010
 ```

-When you are using the official Philips Hue integration the manufacturer and model can automatically be discovered, so there is no need to supply those.
+For most lights the device information in HA will supply the device and model correctly, so you can omit these.

 ```yaml
 sensor: